 The standing Committees operate pursuant to their charters adopted by the Board, which set forth the responsibilities and procedures that the Committee must follow.
 The Committee charters are set forth in Appendix A attached hereto.
 Each Committee annually reviews its charter and recommends to the Board any changes it deems necessary.

 28. Formal Evaluation of the CEO

-The Chairman and the Lead Independent Director, as applicable, and the Compensation Committee will review and approve corporate goals and objectives for CEO compensation, evaluate the CEO’s performance in light of those goals and objectives and determine and approve the CEO’s compensation level.
+The Chairman and the Lead Independent Director, as applicable, and the Compensation Committee will review and approve corporate goals and objectives for CEO compensation and evaluate the CEO’s performance in light of those goals and objectives.
+The Compensation Committee will then determine and approve the CEO’s compensation level.
 The Board will provide input to the Chairman, Lead Independent Director, as applicable, and the Compensation Committee on the appropriate goals and objectives for the CEO and the CEO’s performance against those goals and objectives.

 29. Succession Planning and Management Development

 The Board of Directors has adopted and shall review at least annually a succession plan for key management personnel, including the position of CEO.
 To assist the Board in this function, the CEO shall meet at least annually with the Board to report on succession planning.